 Celebration to mark the completion of the Cowfold Church Marks Restoration Project

-The Society is holding a celebration to mark the completion of the project to restore a fence in the Churchyard of St Peter’s Church, known as the “Church Marks”, on 13 October 2018, commencing at 12:30pm.
+The Society held a celebration to mark the completion of the project to restore the fence in the Churchyard of St Peter’s Church, known as the “Church Marks”, on Saturday 13 October 2018.

-Today, church marks are exceptionally rare and the restoration was essential if this historical fence were to survive through the 21st century as a historical record for future generations.
+Today, church marks are exceptionally rare and the restoration was essential if this historical fence was to survive through the 21st century as a historical record for future generations.

-A local artist, Penny Hopkins, has painted a map of the fence, which is to be displayed in the Church lychgate, so that the posts can be easily located.
+A local artist, Penny Hopkins, has painted a map of the fence to be displayed in the Church Lych Gate so that the posts can be located.